kiseki1107/New-York-City-Crime-Analysis/README.md

 <a name="Introduction"></a>
 ## Introduction
-The city of New York is one of the most populous city in United States.
+The city of New York is one of the most populous city in the United States.
 Provided publically by New York City agencies, the NYC crime open data can be found [here](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i).
 The purpose of this project is to analyze how the crime rate in New York City has changed within a decade since 2006.
 Additonally, this project seeks to utilize machine learning to predict crime rate occurences based on incident location.

 <a name="Methods"></a>
 ### Methods